CalcuLinux/opkg-repo/README.md

-# CalcuLinux OPKG Repository
+# Calculinux OPKG Repository

-This repository serves as an OPKG package repository for CalcuLinux, the Linux distribution for Picocalc devices, hosted via GitHub Pages.
-It provides a centralized location for distributing IPK packages that can be installed on Picocalc devices running CalcuLinux.
+This repository serves as an OPKG package repository for Calculinux, the Linux distribution for Picocalc devices, hosted via GitHub Pages.
+It provides a centralized location for distributing IPK packages that can be installed on Picocalc devices running Calculinux.

 ## Repository Structure